peopleig/ordering-system/README.md

 ## Admin Portal
 It allows the admin, owner, to customize the website to their requirements.
-Options to add dishes, remove them, add discounts, and many more features for the admin to utilise.
+Options to add dishes, remove them, add categories, and many more features for the admin to utilise.
 It shows the admin a dynamic list of all the orders, completed or otherwise, to keep a check on the restaurant's working.

-## System Workings
-The website is built using MySQL for db, NodeJS for the backend and EJS for the frontend